UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/Introduction.md

 > Anticipate the difficult by managing the easy.
 Lao Tzu

-It starts with the familiar MVC architecture, and is evolved incrementally to a testable MVVM archirecture with Model data being pulled from the cloud (Azure Function).
-Although the resulting MVVM mode is longer and possibly overkill for such a simple application, it is hopefully illustrative.
+It starts with the more familiar MVC architecture, and is evolved incrementally to a testable MVVM architecture with Model data being pulled from the cloud (an Azure Function).
+Although the resulting MVVM model is longer and possibly overkill for such a simple application, it is hopefully illustrative.
 You can then apply it yourself to more real-world applications that scale beyond the trivial.

 [Next - Some essential concepts in C# - TO BE DONE](essential-c-sharp.md)